gal/UCC-CS02/CS2503 - Operating Systems/Notes.md

     - **File names**, by **piping** just **output** from "ls"
   - Run much **slower** than **locate**, as it works through the **filesystem** when called
   - Is more **flexible** than locate, which only works on pre-indexed filenames

+# CS2503 Week 3

+## Handy file system arguements

+### mkdir (Make Directory)

+- Requires write permission
+- p $\to$ allows for "missing" parent directories to be created

+### ls (List Contents of Directory)

+- a $\to$ List all entries, without this, hidden system files beginning with a "." are not listed
+- c $\to$ Sort on time of last edit
+- l $\to$ List in "long" form, giving mode, number of links, owner, size, and time of last modification
+- 1 $\to$ as "l", with no header line, a line per file
+  - Best for scripts
+- R $\to$ Recursively list subdirectories encountered
+- s $\to$ Give size of file in kilobytes
+- t $\to$ Sort by time modified, latest first

+### rm (Remove files)

+- f $\to$ Force files to be removed without displaying permissions, asking questions, or reporting errors
+- i $\to$ Interactive, ask before removing each file
+- r $\to$ Recursively delete the contents of a directory, its subdirectories, and the directory itself

+### rmdir (Remove Directory)

+- Removes empty directories by default
+- Use rm -r $\to$ to remove the file tree recursively

+## Links & Underlying file system

+### Inodes

+- Indode (Index Node on the disk)
+  - Pointed to by a directory entry file
+  - Points to file blocks on the disk
+  - Limited number (of blocks and inodes)
+    - Can block new files, showing disk full
+      - The disk may not be full, just the inodes all used

+### ln (Link)

+- Create a pseudonym (alias) for an existing file
+- **Hard Links** are default, they create a pointer to the file (actually to the file's inode which points to file)
+- **Symbolic** or **Soft Links** create an indirect pointer to the file via the pathname (i.e. filename)